sphinx-doc/sphinx/doc/usage/configuration.rst

    Otherwise, ``linkcheck`` waits for a minute before to retry and keeps doubling the wait time between attempts until it succeeds or exceeds the ``linkcheck_rate_limit_timeout``.
-By default, the timeout is 300 seconds and custom timeouts should be given in seconds.
+By default, the timeout is 300 seconds.
+   Custom timeouts should be given as a number of seconds.

    .. _Retry-After: https://datatracker.ietf.org/doc/html/rfc7231#section-7.1.3